 As you might find that a high loft pillow sinks down to a medium loft once you place the weight of your sleeping head on top of it.
 Choosing the right loft can greatly impact your sleep.
 The position you sleep in at night will help determine the right pillow loft for you.

-There are many excellent pillow choices to meet the variable needs of your sleep positions and preferences.
+There are several brilliant pillow selections to meet the variable needs of your sleep positions and preferences.
 Some people prefer to have soft ones, while some want to have firm ones.

-Before you make a purchase on your pillows online, it is important for you to take a look at the reviews there to understand more from the products.
+Before you purchase pillows online, it is important for you to take a look at the reviews there to understand more about the products.